georgiy-belyanin/tarantool-emmylua/README.md

 local stan_deposit = { id = 1, owner = 'Stan', amount = 1000 }
 ```

-You may annotate your spaces by defining a project-specific language server definition file with similar generic type annotations.
+If you use experimental [emmylua-analyzer-rust](https://github.com/CppCXY/emmylua-analyzer-rust) as a language server you may annotate your spaces by defining a project-specific language server definition file with similar generic type annotations.

 ```lua
 ---@meta